Aylin Tezel: Life and career

 Tezel took voice lessons from the late voice coach Julia Wilson-Dickson in London to improve her opportunities for English language roles.

 In 2017 Aylin Tezel had a recurring role in the Canadian CBC Television spy thriller television series X Company.
-She played the Jewish Polish Resistance Fighter Zosia in 6 episodes of the 3rd season alongside Warren Brown and Evelyne Brochu and spoke English with a Polish Accent for the part.
+She played the Jewish Polish resistance fighter Zosia in 6 episodes of the 3rd season alongside Warren Brown and Evelyne Brochu and spoke English with a Polish accent for the part.

 In June 2020 Amazon Studios released the thriller 7500 after it had premiered in competition at Locarno Festival and was released in cinemas in Germany and Austria.
-Joseph Gordon-Levitt plays the main role, a co-pilot who's plane is hijacked.
+Joseph Gordon-Levitt plays the main role, a co-pilot whose plane is hijacked.
 Tezel plays his girlfriend, stewardess Gökce.

 In February 2021 ZDFneo originals released the 6-part miniseries Unbroken in which Tezel plays the main role, Alex, a tough cop trying to find her child after having been kidnapped.
-Already after the first week of streaming the TV series was announced to be ZDFneo's most successful tv series on ZDF's streaming channel ZDF Mediathek.
+Already after the first week of streaming the TV series was announced to be ZDFneo's most successful TV series on ZDF's streaming channel ZDF Mediathek.

-Tezel also wrote and directed the short film Phoenix (2020) starring Irish Actors Killian Scott, Bríd Brennan and German Actress Leonie Benesch which premiered at Max Ophüls Festival.
+Tezel also wrote and directed the short film Phoenix (2020) starring Irish actors Killian Scott, Bríd Brennan and German actress Leonie Benesch which premiered at Max Ophüls Festival.

+In 2023 Tezel's directorial debut, the romantic drama Falling Into Place, which she also wrote and starred in alongside Chris Fulton celebrated its European premiere in the first feature competition of the 27th Tallinn Black Nights Film Festival where it was awarded the FIPRESCI award.
+The film went on to win several awards and is being released in several European countries, as well as in Australia and New Zealand.